Kunal1198/Exploring-Hacker-News-Posts/README.md

 The main aim of this project is to compare two different types of posts from Hacker News (a popular site) where technology related stories are voted and commented upon .

+The two types of posts we will explore begin with either Ask HN or Show HN.